 The majority of people who have been to Orlando before will insist that car hire is a definite necessity to be able to navigate the expanse of Orlando.
 In my opinion and experience, car hire can most certainly be handy, but it is not a necessity if you plan and organise your holiday correctly; please don’t let a worry about driving “on the other side of the road” stop you from enjoying a Disney trip.
 A little research will bring up a lot of hotels that offer a regular shuttle to and from the Theme Parks, and a lot of International Drive can be accessed by the I-Ride trolley.
 In particular, choosing a Walt Disney World Resort Hotel comes with the perks of free airport transfers and free regular shuttles to all Disney World Theme Parks & Resorts, meaning car hire really isn’t as necessary as many make it out to be

-Yes, spending upwards of 12 hours on your feet, in the theme parks each and every day can be exhausting, but it is my feeling that if you come back from Walt Disney World feeling like you need another holiday, then perhaps you haven’t paced yourself correctly.
+Yes, spending upwards of 12 hours on your feet, in the theme parks each and every day can be exhausting.
+However, it is my feeling that if you come back from Walt Disney World feeling like you need another holiday, then perhaps you haven’t paced yourself correctly.
 Whilst many people do take a “hell for leather” approach to Walt Disney World, a little bit of strategic planning can help you pace your trip to ensure you get to see and do all you want without being left exhausted at the end of it.
 For Walt Disney World Resort Guests, utilising Extra Magic Hours to get a lot of popular rides done while is quieter allows the ability to take a break from the parks midday – perhaps for a nap or just a relax by the pool.
 This can change the pace of your trip and allow for a little more down time without loosing out on time in the Theme Parks; overall you’ll find it a much more enjoyable and relaxing way to see Walt Disney World.

 Its all about the characters

 Disney films and characters are hugely popular and therefore it stands to reason that there will be a heavy presence of characters in the Parks.
 However, there is so much more to Walt Disney World than the attractions and meet-and-greets themed around well loved and known characters.
-There are plenty of attractions without character theming, such as Everest, Jungle River Cruise and Ellen’s Universe of Energy, and I promise you can spend a holiday at Walt Disney World without having to have your picture taken with a character unless you really want too!
+There are plenty of attractions without character theming, such as Everest, Jungle River Cruise and Soarin’, and I promise you can spend a holiday at Walt Disney World without having to have your picture taken with a character unless you really want too!
 With so many different types of attractions, live shows, parades and fireworks, Disney can be as much about the characters as you want to make it.
 You may have to blinker yourself to avoid spotting any characters all together, but I can assure you there is so much more to this magical place than being able to meet your favourite movie stars!

 It’s just one theme park